 Dumbledore did his best to not appear shocked, but Potter could tell he was.
 "Is there anything I've told Mr. Black about that he hasn't repeated to you?"

 Although Lupin had actually been the first one to tell Harry about Horcruxes, he saw no reason to get the werewolf in trouble.
 He grinned.
 "Not that I'm aware of.
 He feels that I have the right to know what I'm up against."

-"I see," the aged man said.
+"I see," the aged man acquiesced.
 "May I assume that Miss Granger is aware of the Horcruxes as well?"